Frequently Asked Questions

 Binning Memorial Wood is open during daylight hours.

 You are welcome to plant wild flowers.
 As a long term measure we would suggest planting snowdrops on the lair.
-We can provide native plants and bulbs on request and are happy for the family to arrange planting these themselves.

 Dogs are welcome but must be kept on a short lead.
 Please show particular respect during services.